Gloucester Resources Limited v Minister for Planning & Groundswell Gloucester Inc

 Groundswell Gloucester is a non-profit community group formed by a group of Gloucester residents concerned with the environmental, social and economic future of the Stroud Gloucester Valley.
-Groundswell Gloucester strongly opposes the development of the Project.
+Groundswell Gloucester strongly opposed development of the Project.

 On 23 April 2018, the Land and Environment Court ordered that Groundswell Gloucester be joined to the proceedings brought by GRL.
-Groundswell Gloucester will now be allowed to bring in experts to present evidence on the mine’s detrimental impact on climate change and on the social fabric of Gloucester.
-In relation to the climate change ground, on joining Groundswell Gloucester, the Court noted that:
+Groundswell Gloucester would now be allowed to bring in experts to present evidence on the mine’s detrimental impact on climate change and on the social fabric of Gloucester.
+In relation to the climate change ground, on joining Groundswell Gloucester the Court noted that:

-Matt Floro, solicitor for EDO NSW, has carriage of this matter for Groundswell Gloucester and our Principal Solicitor, Elaine Johnson, is the solicitor on record.
+Matt Floro, solicitor for EDO NSW, has carriage of this matter for Groundswell Gloucester and our Principal Solicitor is the solicitor on record.

 We are grateful to barrister Robert White for his assistance in this matter.

 - Judgment: Landmark legal win for climate and community